Alex Popow: Other racing

 Popow competed in the Latin America Challenge Formula 2000 Championship, finishing third in 2010 and fourth in 2011.
 He also took part in the Mexican Supercup Seat Leon Championship in 2011, finishing second.

 Additionally, Popow finished third in the 2012 Gulf 12 Hours at Abu Dhabi.

 In August 2012, Popow made his NASCAR debut, driving in the Nationwide Series for TriStar Motorsports at Watkins Glen International.

 Personal life

-Popow is married to Lu-Ann Acosta-Rubio and has two children.
+Popow is married to Lu-Ann Acosta-Rubio and has two children, including his namesake Alex, a junior formula racecar driver.
 He enjoys extreme sports in his free time.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by time.
 Italics - Pole position earned by points standings. * – Most laps led.)